DevDrupal33/display_builder/docs/page-layout.md

 Each page is its own config entity

 - `display_builder`: the Display builder profile (config entity) in use last time the config was saved
-- `instance`: ID of the instance from the Drupal State API
 - `sources`: a UI Patterns 2 sources tree

 Example: